 Chinatown offers a distinct Chinese charm that cannot be found in other areas in Singapore, a predominantly Chinese city.

 Get lost in the narrow alleyways and immerse in Chinese culture and tradition.
-Explore the temples, visit museums and check out the local shophouses.
+Explore the temples, visit museums, and check out the local shophouses.
 Hungry?
 Head to the hawker stalls and gorge on mouthwatering street food.
-A myriad of cultural rich souvenirs is available at the area’s night street market to complete your Chinatown tour.
+A myriad of culturally rich souvenirs is available at the area’s night street market to complete your Chinatown tour.

-Explore the four-story Buddha Tooth Relic Temple and see over 300 Buddhist artifacts from different parts of Asia.
-The sacred relic is stored in a 2-metre solid gold stupa at the temple’s 4th floor.
+- Explore the four-story Buddha Tooth Relic Temple and see over 300 Buddhist artifacts from different parts of Asia.
+The sacred relic is stored in a 2-meter solid gold stupa on the temple’s 4th floor.
 Free English tours are offered every Tuesday and Thursday.
 Book in advance to secure your slot.

-Relish the fun and excitement at Chinatown’s street market.
+- Relish the fun and excitement at Chinatown’s street market.
 Haggle your way with the vendors to get the best deals on a wide variety of merchandise.
-Follow the scent of grilling barbecue at Food Street and pig out on satay, dim sum, seafood, noodles, and other appetizing fare.
+Follow the scent of grilling barbecue at Food Street and pig out on satay, dim sum, seafood, noodles, and many more.

 The Sands SkyPark Observation Deck is a popular tourist attraction that overlooks Singapore from the top of the iconic Marina Bay Sands.